-POLICY T2: CYCLING AND WALKING NETWORK
+POLICY T2: DEVELOPING THE CYCLING AND WALKING NETWORK

-The Council are committed to supporting and promoting the role of cycling and walking in the district, building on previous successes of Lancaster's role as a Cycling Demonstration Town providing safe and secure facilities.
+The Council are committed to supporting and promoting the role of cycling and walking in the district, building on the existing network and high levels of walking and cycling.

+previous successes of Lancaster's role as a Cycling Demonstration Town providing safe and secure facilities.

 The Cycling Network has been identified on the Local Plan Policies Maps with a range of further aspirational routes highlighted to improve connectivity and linkages, particularly within the urban areas of the district.
 The Council will seek to support improvements to the network and delivery of these aspiration routes through the course of the plan period.
 In order to reflect the levels of anticipated growth in and around Lancaster, improvements will be particularly focussed on supporting strategic routes in Figure 24.1.
+New cycle and pedestrian routes should be segregated wherever possible and should include supporting infrastructure such as secure cycle parking.
+They should be designed to be used by all including people living with disabilities and people using adaptive mobility aids such as wheelchairs and mobility scooters.

-The Lancaster District Highways and Transport Masterplan has identified the opportunity to deliver a Cycling and Walking Superhighway, particularly connecting proposed growth at Bailrigg Garden Village and Lancaster City Centre.
+The Lancaster District Highways and Transport Masterplan has identified the opportunity to deliver a Cycling and Walking Cycle Superhighway, particularly connecting proposed growth at Bailrigg Garden Village and Lancaster City Centre.
 The City Council will support Lancashire County Council in exploring opportunities to deliver the Superhighway with further detail to be provided on its delivery via the Lancaster South Area Action Plan DPD.